 - Margaret Mead

-The Animal Shelter Assistance Program is celebrated its 20th year anniversary in 2009.
+The Animal Shelter Assistance Program is celebrating its 25th year anniversary in 2014.
 We have a compelling story to tell.
 It is a tale of hard work, perseverance, and an unwavering commitment to placing stray cats in loving homes.
 This is our story . . .

 Before There Was ASAP...